scottisloud/rtt-jekyll/about.md

 ### Scott Lougheed
 {: style="text-align: center;"}
 I am an environmental social scientist.
 My primary interests lie in two domains: Waste and its governance; and the political-economics and biopolitics of the food system.
-I am currently a postdoctoral scholar in the Department of Geography and Urban Planning at the University of Toronto.
+I am currently a postdoctoral scholar in the Department of Geography and  Planning at the University of Toronto.
 I am also a visiting scholar in the department of Agricultural Economics, Sociology, and Education at the Pennsylvania State University.

 I earned my PhD from the School of Environmental Studies at Queen’s University, Kingston.
 I also hold Master's (Queen's University) and Bachelor's (University of Victoria) degrees in Sociology.